amandaghassaei/gpu-io/README.md

 **A GPU-accelerated computing library for physics simulations, cellular automata, and other mathematical calculations**

-gpu-io is a WebGL library that helps you easily compose interactive shader programs for demanding simulation/computation applications.
-This library can be used for a variety of applications, but it is especially helpful for 2D physics simulations or cellular automata, where state is stored in dense, scalar/vector fields and iteratively updated by fragment shader programs.  gpu-io supports rendering directly to the WebGL canvas and has some built-in features that make interactivity easy.  gpu-io contains additional utilities for doing general-purpose GPU computations and particle/geometry manipulations via a fragment shader implementation.
+gpu-io is a WebGL library that helps you easily compose shader programs to create real-time, interactive simulations and perform other computationally-demanding tasks.
+This library can be used for a variety of applications, but it is especially useful for constructing grid-based physics simulations and cellular automata, where state is stored in dense scalar/vector fields and iteratively updated by various programs/operators.  gpu-io supports rendering directly to the WebGL canvas and has some built-in features that make interactivity easy.
+This library contains additional utilities for doing general-purpose GPU computations and particle/geometry manipulations via a fragment shader implementation.
 See [Examples](https://apps.amandaghassaei.com/gpu-io/examples/) for more details.

 Designed for WebGL 2.0 (if available), with fallbacks to support WebGL 1.0 - so it should run on practically any mobile or older browsers.
 WebGPU support is planned in the future.